Aconcagua Operators 2026: Best Guide Services Ranked

 - Less North American marketing presence

-Grajales Expediciones is the second major Argentine specialist on Aconcagua after Inka, with three decades of operations and established camp infrastructure at Plaza de Mulas.
-The company runs Normal Route programs from $4,500 with 17-day configurations up to $6,500 for premium 21-day expeditions, with Polish Glacier Traverse programs at modest premiums.
-The English-capable senior guide team makes Grajales accessible to North American and European clients without requiring Spanish proficiency, and the company has long-standing relationships with international travel agencies that book Aconcagua expeditions.
+Grajales Expediciones traces its history to 1976 when founder Fernando Grajales received the first official license to operate mountaineering services at Aconcagua[2].
+Generally, the company is the second major Argentine specialist on Aconcagua after Inka.
+Specifically, Grajales has three decades of established camp infrastructure at Plaza de Mulas.
+Notably, the company runs Normal Route programs from $4,500 with 17-day configurations up to $6,500 for premium 21-day expeditions, with Polish Glacier Traverse programs at modest premiums.

 - Strong English-capable senior guide team